 Hydration Tips for Athletes

 Weigh yourself before and after activity.
-A 1-3% loss in body weight indicates dehydration.
+A 1-3 percent loss in body weight indicates dehydration.
 For every pound lost, replace with 20-24 ounces of water or sports beverage.
 The goal is to replace losses within two hours after activity.

 Signs of dehydration are muscle fatigue, coordination decline, muscle cramps, decrease in energy, and a reduction in athletic performance.